-We began our adventure at station in the western side of Kyoto.
+We began our adventure in the western side of Kyoto.
 We met our fantastic support crew from Ridas, the bike people; we changed pedals, adjusted seat heights and began our journey by cycling through a tranquil yuzu forest, which provides the distinct flavor for many Kyoto dishes.
 Our super athletic guide, Miyuki Sasaki, from Satoyama Experience, was kind enough to slow down the pace up a few mountain passes as we soaked in views of cedar forests and terraced rice fields in the valleys.

 We descended through mountain passes, stopping for the night in a hamlet.
 Our first stop was the famous Miyama no Megumi Milk Studio for soft-serve ice cream and we were not disappointed.

 We met friendly locals from the tourism association and then arrived at the beautiful traditional thatched roof of Yamazato Ryori Ryokan Isobe.
 The meals and omotenashi service were amazing, making it easy to recommend this destination for inbound guests or long-term residents.